amansingh5ba2004/Global-Terrorism-Analysis/README.md

 This project demonstrates how combining **SQL-based data engineering** with **Power BI visual storytelling** can yield powerful insights into global terrorism dynamics.
 It serves as a strong foundation for building predictive models, enhancing policy response, and supporting real-time monitoring tools.

 ---

-Let me know if you want to include:

 * Screenshots of dashboards
 * SQL schema or ER diagram